openedx/openedx-wordpress-ecommerce/docs/source/decisions/0003-fulfillment-and-refund.rst

 Consequences
 ************
-- We shouldn't set our Open edX Courses as Downloables WooCommerce Products because if that happened and someone only bought downloadable products, the order never passed through the 'processing' status.
-The plugin wouldn't create the enrollment request.
+- We should not set our Open edX Courses as Downloadable WooCommerce Products because if that happened and someone only bought downloadable products, the order never passed through the 'processing' status.
+The plugin would not create the enrollment request.
-- Refunding is a manual process; a customer can't do it alone.
+- Refunding is a manual process; a customer cannot do it alone.
-- It is our responsibility to avoid enrollment errors by setting our product as an Open edX course and setting a correct course_id and course_mode to the enrollment trigger by an order will be performed well.
+- It is our responsibility to avoid enrollment errors by setting our product as an Open edX course and setting a correct ``course_id`` and ``course_mode`` to the enrollment trigger by an order will be performed well.

 Rejected Alternatives